PaperTiger/figma-plugins/README.md

 **General**
 - [NEW] Completely revamped Plugin Panel now using React
 - [NEW] We do have now full support for the Desktop Figma App on Mac, no more workaround required.
 Panel is now available in the app natively.
-Download the client below.
+[Download the client below](#installation).
 - [NEW] Added a new Firefox browser extension.
-Download below.
+[Download the extension](#installation).
 - [NEW] PDF Export Plugin, Credits (https://figma-pdf.gweltaz-calori.com/)

 **The Dark UI Plugin**